-Behind the unique Jezabel Gallery, find her old-time soda fountain offering gelato, ice cream, sweet sundaes, frozen yogurt, and several Tex-Mex food items.
-Try the Mayan Red Chili Chocolate gelato.
+Behind the unique Jezebel Gallery, find her old-time soda fountain offering gelato, ice cream, sweet sundaes, frozen yogurt, and several Tex-Mex food items.
+Try the Mayan red chili chocolate gelato.

 Shugarman’s Little Chocolate Shop

-You’ll find fair trade and organic chocolate ingredients here.
+You’ll find fair trade and organic chocolate ingredients at Shugarman’s Little Chocolate Shop.
 The delicious chocolate bark and turtles are homemade in Madrid.
 For the first time, Shugarman’s Chocolate is now available for sale online, too.

 The Inn At The Mine Shaft Tavern

-Don’t forget the Inn at the Mine Shaft Tavern as listed above.
+Don’t forget the Inn at the Mine Shaft Tavern as mentioned above.

 Java Junction Bed And Breakfast

-A second-floor queen-sized bed and breakfast suite above the coffee shop sleeps two with a private bath, fully stocked kitchenette, sitting area, private patio entrance with Dish TV, and free Wi-Fi.
-Awake to rich coffee aromas.
+Awake to rich coffee aromas in the queen-sized bed and breakfast suite perched above the coffee shop.
+It sleeps two and features a private bath, fully stocked kitchenette, sitting area, private patio entrance, TV, and free Wi-Fi.

-While in and around town, tune into KMRD, an independent, freeform, non-commercial, community radio station that’s broadcast on 96.9 FM.
+Pro Tip: While in and around town, tune into KMRD, an independent, freeform, non-commercial, community radio station that’s broadcast on 96.9 FM and online.
 It hit the air in June 2015 and hosts over 60 weekly shows produced by community volunteers, featuring entertainment, local issues, and all kinds of music.
-Or you can listen online at www.kmrd.fm.